tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 that can be preempted.

-Since network characteristics and its state can change over time, the slice policy topology and its state also needs to be propagated in the network to enable ingress TE routers or Path Computation Engine (PCEs) to perform accurate  path placement based on the current state of the slice policy network resources.
+Since network characteristics and its state can change over time, the slice policy topology and its state also need to be propagated in the network to enable ingress TE routers or Path Computation Engine (PCEs) to perform accurate  path placement based on the current state of the slice policy network resources.